 Owning a place that you can call home is really awesome, but having to pay for it over 20 – 30 years is absolutely dreadful!
 It’s like having a noose around your neck; just one mishap and bang – the bank jumps on you and there’s a strong possibility of losing your home.
-I find that rather stressful!
+I find that rather stressful and would rather invest in freedom!

 What is freedom?